 Kishon died in Switzerland, apparently of a heart attack, with his third wife Lisa by his side.
-His coffin will be brought to Israel on Sunday and he will be buried in the cemetery on Tel Hai Street in Tel Aviv, where writers and artists are traditionally laid to rest.
+His coffin will be brought to Israel on Sunday, where he will be buried in the cemetery on Tel Hai street in Tel Aviv, where writers and artists are traditionally laid to rest.

-Kishon's first satire published in Israel was "The Blaumilch Canal" in the newspaper Davar, later to be adapted into a movie starring Bomba Tzur.
+Kishon's first satire published in Israel was "The Blaumilch Canal" in the newspaper Davar.